What launched in January

 There is also ground to gain against mid‑market peers.
 As of early February 2026, The HON Company shows no current EPDs with prior records expired, and Allsteel lists no current EPDs with several expired.
 For buyers who prefer or require current declarations, Pulse’s EPD gives OFS a tangible edge in casegoods conversations.

-Follow us for a detailed product-by-product analysis to see how Pulse's new EPD stacks up against Steelcase and Herman Miller.
+Follow us for a detailed product-by-product analysis of EPD coverage and see which workstations get spec'd and where you stand against Steelcase and Herman Miller.

 What the EPD covers, in plain English